 Computer Information Systems Degree Program

-Learn more about how your bachelor's degree in Computer Information Systems from DeVry University can be applied in a variety of fields and lead to career success.
+Learn more about earning a bachelor's degree in Computer Information Systems from DeVry.
 Request more information.

-We offer 7 specializations within the Computer Information Systems (CIS) degree program.
+To help prepare you for specific career fields in a wide range of industries, we offer seven specializations within the Computer Information Systems (CIS) degree program.
 Students dedicate at least 16 credit hours of their coursework to their preferred specialization.
-Or, in lieu of choosing a specialization, you may customize your studies within your Computer Information Systems degree program by selecting the Flex Option.

 Please note that program, courses, and extended classroom availability varies by location.
 Learn more about DeVry's Computer Information Systems degree program online.

 Looking for Ways to Make Education More Affordable?

 Learn more about opportunities that may be available to help make your degree more affordable, including merit and need-based scholarships, grants, loans and the military group tuition rate.

 *The certificate and associate programs vary by course requirement.
 If the program length is less than 30 credit hours, the entire program must be completed at DeVry University.
 If the program length is between 30 to 120 credit hours, 30 credit hours must be completed at DeVry University.